vim-jp / vimdoc-en / ft_hare

 This plugin has a few different variables that can be defined inside your

-vimrc to tweak its behavior.
+vimrc to adjust its behavior.

-add the following to a file inside your after-directory (e.g.
+following to a file inside your after-directory (e.g.

 ~/.vim/after/ftplugin/hare.vim):